dxw/contracts/agreements/govpress.md

     3. If work on a Support Ticket cannot take place without Required Materials, we will suspend work on that ticket.

-8. ### Quality
+11. ### Quality

     1.  dxw will deliver work of a professional standard.
-    2.  dxw will make deliver code that is as free of bugs and security vulnerabilities as is reasonably practical.
-    3.  dxw is insured against professional negligence to a value of £1,000,000.
+    2.  dxw is insured against professional negligence to a value of £1,000,000 (the "insured sum"). dxw would be willing to negotiate an increase in the insured sum on condition that we were able to pass on any corresponding increase in the premium.

-9. ### Limitation of liability
+12. ### Limitation of liability

     1.  dxw cannot guarantee perfect reliability.
     2.  dxw will deliver work that is as robust and reliable as is reasonably practical.
-    3. You agree that all software of non-trivial size contains bugs, including security vulnerabilities, and that it is not reasonably practical to deliver bug-free software.
+    3. You acknowledge that all software of non-trivial size contains bugs, including security vulnerabilities, and that it is not reasonably practical to deliver bug-free software.
     4.  dxw will not be liable for any loss of profits or reputation that you suffer, directly or indirectly, as a consequence of any failure of the Product.
-    5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate ion the event of any such failure. dxw can work with you to design or implement such measures at your request.
-HMM TODO
+    5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of any such failure. dxw can work with you to design or implement such measures at your request for an agreed fee.
     6. Nothing in this agreement should be read as excluding our liability for death or personal injury caused by our negligence.
-    7. In any event, dxw's total liability under this agreement is limited to the total cost of the Project.
+    7. In any event, dxw's total liability under this agreement is limited to the lesser of:

+        1. The total cost of the Project.
+        2. The insured sum.

-10. ### Confidentiality
+13. ### Confidentiality

     1.  dxw believe that it is best to be open.
     2.  dxw will generally not keep the details of your site